Kuai Kuai culture: Cultural influence

 The practice of adorning machines with the snack was documented as early as 2008.
 Adornment is not only an informal convention of the information industry in Taiwan, but also expands to other fields of industries.
 Kuai Kuai is now placed next to the devices of server rooms, ATMs, ticket booths, control systems, and toll booths.
 It was also seen in places such as a computer center, a social affairs bureau, an architecture of sustainability, a police station, a hospital, an office of nursing, a center of domestic violence and sexual assault prevention, a cutting room, a theater, household registration offices, and examination halls for national tests.
 It is also among the only items of food that one can bring into otherwise-fragile computer and server rooms.

-The culture is seen by some people as superstition, but some others believe it whole-heartedly.
+The culture is seen by some as superstition.
 For example, movie director Chi Po-lin is on the record as saying, "I write my name (on the bag) and I am not fooling around."
-However, the vice professor of Taipei City University of Science and Technology, Jiang Tsan-Teng (江燦騰), points out that the purported stabilizing effects of Kuai Kuai may be purely a coincidence, and the snack is only a placebo for engineers.
+However, the vice professor of Taipei City University of Science and Technology, Chiang Tsan-teng (江燦騰), points out that the purported stabilizing effects of Kuai Kuai may be purely a coincidence, and the snack is only a placebo for engineers.

 Convention

 The placement of Kuai Kuai is rather rigid.
 Because the indication light denoting correct function is green, the snack bag should be only the corresponding green one (coconut flavor).
 Conversely, the yellow or red ones represent abnormality and thus should not be used.
 For instance, in May 2017 during the collection of consolidated income taxes, the Ministry of Finance in Taiwan tried to place Kuai Kuai to save the overwhelmed operational systems due to overload access.
 However, they bought the yellow-colored bags, drawing criticism from netizens in Taiwan.
-The Kuomintang congressperson Lu Shiow-Yen (盧秀燕) mentioned to the Ministry of Finance, when reviewing drafts of acts, that the Ministry must keep up with the conventions and not make mistakes with the color of the bag.
+The Kuomintang congressperson Lu Shiow-yen (盧秀燕) mentioned to the Ministry of Finance, when reviewing drafts of acts, that the Ministry must keep up with the conventions and not make mistakes with the color of the bag.
 However, the snack company itself proposes a different set of conventions.
 Green bags are for electronic devices and computer rooms.
 Yellow bags stand for gold and fortunes, so it is more welcome in the financial and banking industries.
 The red bags stands for love, so the company sells limited amounts for Valentine's Day or Mother's Day.

 According to the prevailing culture, one must be aware of not only the color difference but also the expiration date.
 It is important to not place expired Kuai Kuai; expired products must be replaced immediately.
 People must also check the bags for signs of damage, lest the food inside be consumed by cockroaches or mice.
 Importantly, no one is permitted to open and eat snacks adorning machines themselves or haphazardly replace them.
 News reports in Taiwan have placed the blame for some accidents on improper Kuai Kuai usage.